jsiegenthaler/homebridge-eosstb/README.md

 **Optional Channel Numbers**: If you wish, you can display a channel number before the channel name.
 As this consumes some space on the Home app tile, it is off by default.

+**Master Channel List Refreshed Regularly**: The master channel list is refreshed at the correct intervals requested by the TV provider, minimising network traffic.

 **Fully Configurable**: A large amount of configuration items exist to allow you to configure your plugin the way you want.

 TO_DO **Intelligent Favorite Channel Support**: Synchronise favorites from iOS to the TV.
 The iOS visibility control can hide a channel from your iOS channel list, and also hides it on your TV channel list.